respins/repins.io-dev/README.md

 While 50k Euro's is initial absolute top amount per project, can ofcourse bump this up to hundreds~ of whatever, if you are good and we're good fit then we can work together just have to be safe with internet people ^_^.

-Not investing in any without active accredited developers,
+Not investing in any project without their own (active) accredited developers.